 Where to Stay in Tucson

 There are a wide variety of hotel options in Tucson.
 From budget-friendly motels to family-friendly resorts, everyone should be able to find accommodations that fit their needs.
-If you dig luxury but need to save money, consider visiting Tucson during the summer when resorts like the Hilton El Conquistador offer great deals.
+If you dig luxury but need to save money, consider visiting Tucson during the summer when Arizona resorts offer great deals.
 If you plan on visiting during the winter, be sure to book your room early as hotels fill up fast during the busy festival and event season.

 One unique family accommodation idea is staying at one of Southern Arizona’s dude ranches.
 The most popular options are the White Stallion Dude Ranch and Tanque Verde Guest Ranch.
 Both offer kids activities, horseback riding and more.